Sujaygawas07/BRAIN-TUMOR-DETECTION-USING-DEEP-LEARNING/README.md

       the trained model is evaluated on the testing data to measure its performance.

 ## Performance matrices:-
-Accuracy
+Accuracy,
-Precision
+Precision,
-Recall
+Recall,
-F1 Score
+F1 Score,
-Confusion matrix
+Confusion matrix,
-Log Loss
+Log Loss,
-ROC Curve
+ROC Curve,
 AUC Curve